This page was last updated on 05 May, 2021.

 Detailed Travel Advisory

-2. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) test result issued at most 72 hours before arrival.
+1. Passengers must have a negative COVID-19 test issued at most 72 hours before arrival.

 Detailed Tourist Information

-Moshoeshoe International Airport is closed under the Red Level Restrictions, except for transport of essential goods and essential services personnel.
+Moshoeshoe International Airport remains closed except for transport of essential goods and essential services personnel.

 Movement across the border is restricted to those providing essential goods and services, those with medical emergencies (with permits) and certain other limited categories.